Role of the group

 - sustaining and increasing ecosystem benefits

-We are a partnership of government departments, devolved administrations of Scotland, Northern Ireland and Wales, environment agencies and research bodies involved in funding and marine science in the UK.
+We are a partnership of government departments, devolved administrations of Scotland, Northern Ireland and Wales, environment agencies and research bodies involved in funding and providing marine science in the UK.

 - Agri-Food and Biosciences Institute (AFBI)